Step 4: Full View

 Citation Context:

-The Board cited this case as relatively analogous to establish that an engineer who submits incomplete work product without disclosing its incompleteness acts unethically, paralleling Engineer A's omission of relevant delivery methods.
+The Board cited this case as relatively analogous to establish that submitting incomplete work product without disclosing its incompleteness is clearly unethical, paralleling Engineer A's omission of relevant delivery methods.

 Relevant Excerpts